Noorafathima09/multi-channel-profitability-customer-growth-analysis/README.md

 The analytical findings from this project were translated into a five-page interactive **Power BI Business Intelligence solution** designed to support evidence-based decision-making.

 Rather than presenting isolated reports, the dashboard follows a connected analytical journey where each page builds upon the previous one.
 Executive performance, profitability, customer behavior, operational efficiency, sales area performance, sales channel effectiveness, and product performance are integrated into a unified analytical framework that enables stakeholders to understand business performance from multiple perspectives.

 ---

-# 📑 Dashboard Overview

-The dashboard was designed as a connected Business Intelligence solution rather than a collection of independent reports.
-Each dashboard page represents a distinct analytical perspective while contributing to a unified understanding of overall business performance.

-Although the analytical framework consists of **six connected analytical domains**, **Trend Analysis** is intentionally integrated throughout the dashboard instead of being presented as a separate page.
-This approach allows stakeholders to evaluate business performance over time within the context of profitability, customer behavior, operational performance, sales area and channel performance, and product performance, creating a more meaningful analytical experience.

----